maxaragon/COFFEE/README.md

 :cloud: Clouds Over France For Earth Education (COFFEE) investigates the spatiotemporal variability of cloud cover using deep learning

-⚠ This repository has been primarly designed to run on [Wekeo JupyterLab](https://my.wekeo.eu/)
+⚠ This repository has been primarly optimized to run on [Wekeo JupyterLab](https://my.wekeo.eu/)

+⚠ Under construction!
+Jupyter Notebook competition extended deadline to September 4 2022

 ## Data